GeoSap93/GeoSap93/README.md

 🥇 Recent Achievements:
 1. I am a proud graduate of the CodeFirstGirls Degree Summer Cohort 2024.
-2. Currently studying towards the AWS Certified Cloud Practitioner CLF-C02 2025 cerification.
+2. I am committed to continuous learning and am currently preparing for the AWS AI Practitioner exam, having officially earned my AWS Cloud Practitioner certification.
 3. I serve as a Data Analyst in a charity, the International Humanity Foundation (https://ihfonline.org/), where I work to uncover hidden patterns and identify actionable insights that support their mission of assisting those in greatest need.

 💼 Career Goals: